openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 Multi-attach Architecture
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In VMAX, a volume cannot belong to two or more FAST storage groups at the same
+In PowerMax, a volume cannot belong to two or more FAST storage groups at the same
 time.
 This can cause issues when we are attaching a volume to multiple
 instances on different hosts.
 To get around this limitation, we leverage both
 cascaded storage groups and non-FAST storage groups (i.e. a storage group with